CHH/CHH.github.io/_posts/2014-08-20-ask-christoph-symfony-over-laravel.markdown

 ---
 layout: question
-title: "Ask Christoph: Symfony over Laravel?"
+title: "Ask Christoph: Symfony vs. Laravel?"
 date: "Mi Aug 20 11:40:34 +0200 2014"
 ---
-> Is learning Symfony2 over Laravel a good thing to do this year?
+> Is learning Symfony2 vs. Laravel a good thing to do this year?
 As I mentioned I'm looking to get more opportunities, and I saw that Symfony2 is the right choice for business!

 First, I understand that you feel lost.
 I felt this way too when I started out.
 There are so many ways, and all pretend to be the right one.
 I started out with